 By virtue of the Mining Decree (Official Gazette 1986, no 28) concession rights for petroleum activities are granted exclusively to state enterprises.
 According to the Petroleum Law (Official Gazette 1991, no 7), state enterprises with petroleum concession rights, are authorized to enter into petroleum agreements with other established petroleum companies.

-SHI is mandated to attract qualified international oil companies to sustainably explore and develop Suriname’s hydrocarbon resources.
-As of May 2023, there are 13 active production sharing contracts for offshore and onshore blocks.
+SHI is mandated to attract qualified International Oil Companies to sustainably explore and develop Suriname’s hydrocarbon resources.
+As of November 2023, there are 11 active production sharing contracts in the offshore and onshore areas of Suriname.
+In the table below a thorough overview of the offshore and onshore Production Sharing Contracts is given from 1957 to present.

 The Guiana Basin is a sedimentary basin encompassing the coastal area of French Guiana, Suriname, Guyana and the eastern part of Venezuela (Antillean Arch).
 Most of the Guyana-Suriname Basin lies offshore, where the sediment package becomes thicker as the basin grows deeper.
 The outcrop of crystalline Proterozoic basement, the Guiana Shield, marks the southern limit.